junaid1460/v8-perf/turbo/compiler.md

     of feedback
 - we can inspect what's inside the _FeedbackVector_ of a function in a debug build of d8 by passing the `--allow-natives-syntax` flag and calling `%DebugPrint(fn)`
+- polymorphic: 2-4 different types seen
+- if monomorphic compare maps and if they match just load prop at offset in memory, i.e. `mov eax, [eax+0xb]`
+- IC feedback slots reserved when AST is created, see them via `--print-ast`, i.e. `Slot(0) at 29`
+- collect typeinfo for ~24% of the ICs before attempting optimization
+- see optimization + IC info via `--trace-opt`
+	-  _generic ICs_ are _bad_ as if lots of them are present, code will not be optimized
+	- _ICs with typeinfo_ are _good_
+- feedback vectors aren't embedded in optimized code but map ids or specific type checks, like for SMIs
+- evaluate ICs via  `--trace-ic test.js && ./v8/tools/ic-processor`

 ### Feedback Lattice